Chronicle User Guide

 |---|---|---|

-| Memory -> Storyline | Ordered grouping for narrative sequence | Helps readers follow a multi-memory arc |
+| Memory -> Chapter | Ordered grouping for narrative sequence | Helps readers follow a connected memoir arc |

-| Memory -> Chronology | Explicit event links (automatic + manual flows) | Places personal moments into wider historical context |
+| Memory -> Chronology | Event-level contextual link | Places personal moments into wider historical context |

-| Storyline -> Primary Event | Optional single contextual anchor | Adds orientation without changing memory permissions |
+| Chapter -> Primary Event | Optional single contextual anchor | Gives each chapter a clear historical center of gravity |

 Visibility and Sharing Basics